 About remarketing lists

-A remarketing list is a collection of website visitors or app users.
+A remarketing list is a collection of website visitors or app users gathered by snippets of code added to your site or app.
 When you create a list, you set rules for when visitors or users should be added to the list.
 You also specify a membership duration for how long you want your visitors or users to stay on the list.
 Once you've created remarketing lists, you'll need to add them to your campaigns' ad group targeting so that you can show ads to visitors or users on your lists.

 This article contains information to help you understand how remarketing lists work.

 If you aren't familiar with remarketing, you should read about how remarketing works first.